SODALITE-EU/image-builder/README.md

 ### Config
 REST API's configuration can be set by setting following environmental variables:

-    - SECRET_KEY: key to be used for encoding / decoding Bearer tokens.
-Default: "my_precious_secret_key"
-    - SESSION_TIMEOUT: time (in minutes) before Bearer token expires.
-Default: 1440 (1 day)
     - REGISTRY_IP: IP of docker registry.
 Default: localhost
-    - SQLALCHEMY_DATABASE_URI: link to database.
-If left unset, local SQLITE instance will be configured and used.

 ### Local run
-To run locally, use [docker compose](REST_API/docker-compose.yml) or [local TOSCA template](image-builder-rest-blueprint/docker-local/service.yaml) with compliant orchestrator.
-It was tested with [opera==0.6.2](https://pypi.org/project/opera/0.6.2/)
+To run locally, use [docker compose](docker-compose.yml) or [local TOSCA template](image-builder-rest-blueprint/docker-local/service.yaml) with compliant orchestrator.
+It was tested with [opera==0.6.4](https://pypi.org/project/opera/0.6.4/)
 #### Script installation
 In order to proceed with local docker installation use `deploy_local.sh` script (for Ubuntu Linux distribution) that checks and installs all components required for deployment (pip, xOpera, Ansible Roles, etc), provides means for setting up input variables necessary for deployment and starts the deployment itself.